ARN-Inside/ARN-DL/README.md

     -   Go to "Send to" and then select "Desktop (create shortcut)".
 3.  **Configure the Shortcut Properties**:
     -   Go to your desktop, find the new shortcut, right-click on it, and choose "Properties".
     -   In the "Shortcut" tab, locate the "Target" field.
-You need to add a command **in front of** the existing path.
+You must **replace its entire content** with the command below.
-    -   Prepend the following text to the "Target" field:
+    -   Copy and paste the following full command into the "Target" field, which includes an example path:
         ```
-        C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -NoExit -ExecutionPolicy Bypass -NoProfile -File
+        C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -NoExit -ExecutionPolicy Bypass -NoProfile -File "C:\Users\YOUR_USER_NAME\...\Data_Inside\ARN-DL.ps1"
         ```
-    -   **Important**: After pasting, verify that the full file path inside the quotes (`"..."`) correctly points to your `ARN-DL.ps1` file.
+    -   **CRITICAL:** You must now manually edit the example path to match the **exact location** of your `ARN-DL.ps1` file.

 4.  **Set Administrator Privileges**:
     -   While still in "Properties", click the "Advanced..." button.
     -   Check the box for "Run as administrator" and click "OK".
 5.  **Apply and Finish**: Click "Apply" and then "OK".
 You can now rename the shortcut to "ARN-DL".

 </details>